 Original Halloween Trailer

 Halloween follows escaped murderous mental patient Michael Myers as he spends his first night of freedom in 15 years stalking, and eventually killing, a small group of teenagers in his hometown on Halloween night.
-Having murdered his older sister on Halloween at the age of six, he now seeks out Laurie Strode, a geeky loaner who spends the holiday babysitting for young Tommy Doyle and Lindsey Wallace while her two friends, Lynda and Annie, and their boyfriends make plans to spend the night in Lindsey's empty house across the street.
+Having murdered his teenage sister on Halloween at the age of six, he now seeks out Laurie Strode, a geeky loaner who spends the holiday babysitting for young Tommy Doyle and Lindsey Wallace while her two friends, Lynda and Annie, and their boyfriends make plans to spend the night in Lindsey's empty house across the street.
 Meanwhile, Michael’s therapist, Dr. Loomis, and Annie’s Father, Sheriff Brackett, are on the hunt for the escaped patient, hoping to catch him before he kills again.

 Laurie, Linda, and Annie encounter The Shape while walking home from school.

-Part I: Birth of The Shape
+Part I: The Birth of The Shape

-The iconic opening sequence involves the murder of Judith Myers, Michael’s teenage sister and first kill.
-In one long shot, the audience follows Michael's POV as he stalks the outside of his own house before making his way inside and up the stairs to his sister’s bedroom, throwing on a clown mask before he stabs the unsuspecting (and topless) teen with a butcher knife.
+The iconic opening sequence of Halloween involves the murder of Judith Myers, Michael’s teenage sister and first kill.
+In one long shot, the audience sees Michael's POV as he stalks the outside of his own house before making his way inside and up the stairs to his sister’s bedroom, throwing on a clown mask before he stabs the unsuspecting (and topless) teen with a butcher knife.

-It's clear that Michael is most effective when he is the most mysterious.
-He is even referred to as "The Shape" in the credits, suggesting that he is not even human, and it's Loomis' obvious fear and desperation in pursuing his murderous patient that helps to sell this more than an elaborate psychological profile ever could.
+It's clear that Michael is most effective when he stays in the shadows.
+He is even referred to as "The Shape" in the credits rather than Michael Myers.
+And it's Loomis' obvious fear and desperation in pursuing his murderous patient that helps to sell this more than an elaborate psychological profile ever could.

 Laurie waits for Annie to pick her up to go to their doomed babysitting jobs.